 The best areas to view moose in Vermont is the rural Northeast Kingdom, especially Rt.
 114 near the U.S./Canadian border near Averill, Vt.
 Many residents of the Averill area are afraid to drive at night for fear of hitting one of the big animals.
 Another location popular with moose is Rt.
 105 in Ferdinand, near Island Pond, Vermont.

 In north central Vermont watch for moose on Rt.100 in the Granville area.

 Many moose live in the far northern areas of New Hampshire.
-Pittsburg, N.H. on the Canadian border is nearly a “sure bet” for seeing moose.
+Pittsburg, N.H. on the Canadian border is often a good location for seeing moose.
 “Moose alley” is what the locals call U.S. Route 3 between Pittsburg and the Canadian border.
-It is not uncommon is see dozens of moose on Rt.
+It is not uncommon is see moose, deer other wildlife on Rt.
 3 between Pittsburg and Quebec.
 The best time to go “moose watching” is just before sundown.

 Moose vehicle collisions are common in New Hampshire’s White Mountains, especially just south of Littleton, NH near Franconia on I-93.
-The area around Cannon Mountain and New Hampshire’s famous Franconia Notch is crawling with moose.
+The area around Cannon Mountain and New Hampshire’s famous Franconia Notch is also heavily populated with moose.